Kim Kardashian Spotlights Weight Loss In Pink Mini-Dress At Kylie’s Birthday Party

 “Your testosterone, which is a muscle-making and fat-loss hormone, can change if you’re eating too many calories, which can make you gain weight,” Kim explained on her app.
 “You can still enjoy your favorite food, as long as you get back on track the next day.”

-Kim Kardashian’s weight loss secrets also include rigorous workouts that combine cardio exercise, weight training, and lots of lunges and squats to tone the glutes and thighs.
+Kim Kardashian’s bikini-body weight loss secrets also include rigorous workouts that combine cardio exercise, weight training, and lots of lunges and squats to tone the glutes and thighs.